-How to clean silver naturally, even if it’s really tarnished!
-The tarnish just melts away with this trick!
+How to clean silver naturally, even if it’s really tarnished.
+The tarnish just melts away with this trick to polish your silver.

 Do you ever notice how those store-bought silver polishes have all kinds of death and disease warnings all over them?
 I’ve always felt like there has to be a better way to clean silver naturally!
-Well, I’m pretty paranoid about harsh chemicals, so maybe that’s why I let my grandma’s beautiful silver get to looking like this:
+Well, I’m pretty paranoid about harsh chemicals, so maybe that’s why I let some of my grandma’s beautiful antique silver get to looking like the photo above.

-I’ve always used toothpaste for polishing silver, actually, which works great.
+I used to use toothpaste as a silver cleaner, actually, which works great.
 It does, however, require a bit of elbow grease, so that just isn’t the right solution anymore for this time in my life.

 Science to the rescue!